A colonoscopy offers several important benefits:

 You will need to follow specific dietary and medication guidelines provided by your doctor.

 If polyps are found during the colonoscopy, they will likely be removed and sent for testing.
-Polyps are common and are often non-cancerous but removing them helps prevent future issues.
+Polyps are common and are often non-cancerous, but removing them helps prevent future issues.

 No, because of the sedative used, you will need someone to drive you home.
 It’s best to arrange for a friend or family member to assist you.